Representable Functors: Practical Examples

 type Nat f g = forall x. f x -> g x

-Intuitively, a natural transformation between two functors is a function between functors. for any f x
+Intuitively, a natural transformation between two functors is a function between functors. for any f x, we have a recipe on how to convert it into g x.
+An example is the natural transformation from Maybe to List:

 -- maybe2list :: Nat Maybe List